3 Ways to Educate Children & Parents Beyond the Dental Chair

 For example, the Westshore Town Centre shopping mall takes its name to heart, with a selection of shoreline-themed play structures including a climbable soft play bear catching a salmon, a whale tail slide, a lighthouse with a wheel that spins the light, plus so much more.
 This centerpiece play area reflects the brand of the mall along with the local landmarks guests are familiar with.

-4. Choose a Variety of Age-Appropriate Activities
+4. Select a Variety of Age-Appropriate Activities for Your Play Area

 Select activities that are suitable for the ages of the children who will be using the play area.
 For example, a toddler area could include soft play mats, low-height slides, and ride-on toys, while an older kids’ zone could include climbing walls, ball pits, and interactive video games.

-Hands-on Play
+Hands-on Play Options

 Hands-on play is great for younger kids as it helps develop fine and gross motor skills, hand-eye coordination, spatial awareness, and social skills as children interact with others.
 Hands-on play options could include Keebee playboards, sensory tables like bead maze tables or magnetic activity tables, large puzzles, building blocks, and coloring areas with markers and crayons.